Literature and the Land

 • Walking, Henry David Thoreau

-In addition, students will be given a course reader with selections from writers which may include Edward Abbey, Wendell Berry, Richard Blanco, Annie Dillard, Yaa Gyasi, Mohsin Hamid, Joy Harjo, N. Scott Momaday, Tommy Orange, Sarah Orne Jewett, Terry Tempest Williams, Robin Wall Kimmerer and others.
+In addition we use a course reader with selections from writers which may include Edward Abbey, Wendell Berry, Annie Dillard, Joy Harjo, N. Scott Momaday, Sarah Orne Jewett, Terry Tempest Williams, Robin Wall Kimmerer and others.

 Please enable JavaScript in your browser.